neely/neely.github.io/_posts/2023-10-02-FindingFASTA.md

 &nbsp;

 The idea is to see the number of PSMs change with each search space addition.
 Your "best" search space will be the highest number.
 This is nice as well since if your search algorithm penalizes larger spaces (that is normal) then you should see diminishing returns as you increase your fasta size.
+Finally, a rule of thumb for DDA data: in tissues I would like to see 30-50 % of MS/MS get IDs, and for blood it can be closer to 20 - 30 %.
+Overall, worst case these non-species specific fasta should be getting at least 10 % for me not to feel horrible about the life choices that brought us to this situation (i.e., think about annotating an available genome assembly myself).

 &nbsp;